-Institutional Effectiveness Action Plan 2016-2017 7 - 11 Strategi es Item # Strat Goal Objective Strategy Description Desired Outcome Timeline Responsible Party(s) Performance Measures 1 1 1.5 Publish in an easily accessed electronic format, Key Performance Indicator and Performance Measurements in support of Program Review and Institutional Effectiveness.
-Improved accessibility and reliability of data Fall 2016 Associate Dean of Institutional Effectiveness & Research Data informed decisions 2 2 1.5 Develop a replacement of WEAVE to facilitate faculty reporting and self-service data retrieval.
+Institutional Effectiveness Action Plan 2017-2018 - 10 Strategies Item # Strat Goal Objective Strategy Description Desired Outcome Timeline Responsible Party(s) Performance Measures 1 1 1.5 Publish in an easily accessed electronic format, Key Performance Indicator and Performance Measurements (including job placement data) in support of Program Review and Institutional Effectiveness.
+Improved accessibility and reliability of data Fall 2017 Associate Dean of Institutional Effectiveness & Research Data informed decisions 2 2 1.5 Develop a replacement of WEAVE to facilitate faculty reporting and self-service data retrieval.
 Fall 2016 roll out with training.
-Outcomes assessment along with action plans will be made available to staff completing program reviews and annual updates.
-More timely communication of SLO results.
+Outcomes assessment along with action plans will be made available to staff completing program reviews and annual updates. - In negotiations with LCFA/District More timely communication of SLO results.
 Increased reliability of SLO entry.
-Institutionalization of the assessment cycle and integrated planning Fall 2016 Associate Dean of Institutional Effectiveness & Research Data informed decisions 3 2 2.1 Expand EMP to include a section on enrollment management with outcomes and actionable plans for enrollment expectations.
-A vetted and actionable plan to improve Institutional stability Fall 2016 Academic Planning Committee An actionable document 4 1 1.5 Provide a training program for student learning outcomes/administrative unit outcomes assessment as part of new employee orientation.
-Increased dialogue about and meaningful assessment of outcomes Fall 2016 Associate Dean of Institutional Effectiveness & Research Improved incorporation of recommendations based on outcome assessment data in program reviews.
-5 1 1.6 Offer regular flex day trainings for managers and staff regarding AUO development and evaluation Increased understanding of AUOs and measurement leading to improved services Fall 2016 Associate Dean of Institutional Effectiveness & Research Attendance at trainings.
-Increased user satisfaction with LCC services.
+Institutionalization of the assessment cycle and integrated planning Fall 2016- In negotiations Associate Dean of Institutional Effectiveness & Research Data informed decisions 3 2 2.1 Expand EMP to include a section on enrollment management with outcomes and actionable plans for enrollment expectations.
+A vetted and actionable plan to improve Institutional stability Fall 2017 Academic Planning Committee An actionable document 4 1 1.4 Evaluate grant performance and need for grant coordinator.
+Determine if institution is achieving goals related to grants Fall 2017 President's Cabinet Report to campus with action items 5 3,4 4.8 Write a campus climate report.
+The report will use information from student and employee surveys and focus groups.
+This document replaces Noel-Levitz Student Satisfaction Inventory Greater institutional understanding of LCC student perspectives Fall 2017 Research Analyst A report to be used as a guiding document for institutional planning and action.